pachyderm/pachyderm/doc/examples/tensor_flow/readme.md

-**Note**: This is a Pachyderm pre version 1.4 tutorial.
+**Note**: This example has been tested on Pachyderm version 1.5.2.
 It needs to be updated for the latest versions of Pachyderm.

 # Game of Thrones / Tensor Flow Example